 If you don’t know whether your license is Real ID compliant or not – you can check it online on the MVA website.

-Driving without insurance coverage in Maryland is a serious offense which attracts penalties and frequent crackdowns by the law enforcement officers.
+Driving without insurance coverage in Maryland is a serious offense that attracts penalties and frequent crackdowns by law enforcement officers.

 - Second Offense – If you’re caught without insurance for the second time, you would have to pay fines of around $2,000 and prison time can increase to two years along with five additional points on the license.